-HTC released Viveport, its own virtual reality app store, back in 2016, with the aim of offering HTC Vive owners more than just VR games.
+HTC launched Viveport, its own virtual reality app store, back in 2016 with the aim of offering HTC Vive owners more than just VR games.
 The store was said to offer a range of experiences, from educational experiences to the downright weird and wonderful.
 But what is the difference between Viveport and SteamVR, the biggest VR platform right now?
-Read next: HTC Vive review

 What is Viveport?

 Before we go any further, let’s first establish what Viveport is, and the differences between Viveport and the hugely popular SteamVR.

 In its simplest form, Viveport is the official app store for the HTC Vive, offering gamers a range of free- and paid-for VR experiences tailored to HTC’s VR headset.
 The store is HTC’s answer to the Rift’s Oculus Home app, and offers a plethora of experiences for Vive owners, some of which are exclusive to the platform – although usually only for a limited time.
 (It's worth noting that Vive users can play Rift games on the Oculus Store with a workaround).

 Viveport isn’t centred around VR games like other platforms, either.
 Instead, Viveport wants to offer more than VR-enabled games, offering educational experiences, VR creative tools, virtual cinemas to watch your movies and more.
 You can even become a pyrotechnician and watch your firework displays safely from the comfort of your HTC Vive, thanks to Pyro VR.

 What’s the difference between SteamVR and Viveport?

 So, what is the difference between Viveport and SteamVR, arguably the biggest platform for VR games?
 First off, Viveport only offers games and experiences for the HTC Vive, while SteamVR games can also support OSVR (Open Source VR headsets) and the Oculus Rift alongside the HTC Vive.